wp-cli/handbook/docs/internal-api/wp-cli-utils-launch-editor-for-input/index.md

 ---
 layout: default
 title: WP_CLI\Utils\launch_editor_for_input()
-description: Launch system's $EDITOR for the user to edit some text.
+description: "Launch system's $EDITOR for the user to edit some text."
 ---

 <a href="/docs/">Docs</a> &raquo; <a href="/docs/internal-api/">Internal API</a> &raquo; Input